Top 7 Tips for Budget Travel in Europe

 Written By: Christie Koness

 France, Spain, Italy, & Germany are all amazing destinations with a lot to offer a visitor to Europe.
-However, Western Europe is notoriously costlier and especially in major cities such as London, Paris, or Munich than many countries in Eastern Europe.
-Also, Countries not on the Euro tend to be less expensive.
+However, Western Europe is notoriously costlier especially in major cities such as London, Paris, or Munich than many countries in Eastern Europe.

-In 2017, Bulgaria, Poland, Romania, Serbia and Hungary are expected to be in the top five least expensive destinations in Europe.
-Where it is possible as a backpacker to spend only about $25 USD per day in Bulgaria including accommodations, transportation, meals, entertainment and attractions, it is approximately estimated that it will cost $55 per day in Madrid and $60 per day in Berlin.
+Opt for destinations like Bulgaria, Poland, Romania, Serbia and Hungary instead where costs are notably lower compared to Western European cities.
+These countries, especially those not on the Euro, offer a more affordable travel experience.
+Where a backpacker can spend only about $25 USD per day in Bulgaria including accommodations, transportation, meals, entertainment and attractions, it is approximately estimated that it will cost $55 per day in Madrid and $60 per day in Berlin.

 Do as the locals do.
 This tip comes in handy with pretty much anything related to travel.
 However, it is also good advice when trying to have a good time on a budget.